dr-costas/mad-twinnet/README.md

 If you need some help on using MaD TwinNet, please read the following instructions.

-## Important!
-Before you read anything else here, please make sure that you checked the licencing of this code.

 Also, if you use any of the things existing in this repository or the associated binary files from Zenodo, please consider citing our paper available